nitmws/odrl-wprofile-evaltest1/evaluator/evaluationLogic.md

 ```

 ### All remedy or consequence Duties
+Note: covers instances of Duty referenced by the remedy or consequence property
 ```
 Iterate over all remedies or consequences
   >>> Single Duty instance (do not evaluate consequences)